List of universities in the United Kingdom by date of foundation: Recognised bodies without university status

 Some recognised bodies (bodies with degree awarding powers) have not been formally granted university status.
 Educational institutions with their own degree awarding powers but which are not formally recognised as universities are listed here by date of receiving their degree awarding powers.
 This table does not include colleges of the University of London (all of which are recognised bodies with the authority to grant University of London degrees, and many of which also have their own degree awarding powers), which are listed below.
+It also does not include institutions that have the power to award foundation degrees only.